 Profile: Mullah Mohammed Omar

-Mullah Mohammed Omar was a reclusive figure even before his Taliban government were driven from power in late 2001 and he was forced into hiding.
+Mullah Mohammed Omar was a reclusive figure even before his Taliban government was driven from power in late 2001 and he was forced into hiding.

 It was Mullah Omar's backing for al-Qaeda leader Osama Bin Laden that brought the US-led campaign to oust the Taliban.

-The late US envoy for Afghanistan and Pakistan, Richard Holbrooke, said he believes Mullah Omar is in hiding somewhere along the rugged border between the two countries.
+The late US envoy for Afghanistan and Pakistan, Richard Holbrooke, said he believed Mullah Omar was in hiding somewhere along the rugged border between the two countries.